Cover expenses when you lose your income

 You can take out this type of insurance as an individual or opt-in to your employer’s group protection plan.
 It is also available to business owners in the form of overheard cover

-How does Salary protection work?
+How does an Income protection plan work?

 If you become temporarily or permanently unable to work, salary insurance cover will pay you a percentage of your monthly after-tax income until you recover or reach retirement age.